If you can't find the truth where you are, where do you expect to find it? — Pilgrim’s Canticle, Book of the Way, 452 AFC

 Part I – The Message

 The year was 2035.
-After decades of delays, disasters, and debate, humanity had finally touched the red sands of Mars.
+After decades of delays, disasters, and debate, humanity finally set foot on Mars.
 The world watched as Odyssey One, the first manned mission, landed in the Aonia Terra region.
 Captain Elena Ruiz and Commander Tariq Singh made history with every step they took.

-Their mission was simple: explore, collect samples, establish a permanent habitat.
+Their mission was simple: explore, collect samples, and establish a permanent habitat.

-But on Day 3, the scanner picked up something strange.
+But on Day 3, the scanners picked up something strange.

-A heat signature, pulsing faintly underground, far from any volcanic activity.
+A heat signature—faint, pulsing—deep underground, far from any known volcanic activity.

 They followed it to a cave.

-Deeper in, their lights flickered across the rocks and revealed something impossible: a human skeleton, slumped against the wall, partially buried in red dust.
-The suit it wore was old—too old.
-The fabric, brittle.
-The helmet, cracked.
+Deeper in, their flashlights caught something half-buried in red soil: a human skeleton, slumped against the stone.
+The suit it wore was unfamiliar.
+The fabric, brittle with age.
+The helmet, cracked and clouded.

 Not NASA.
 Not ESA.
 Not any known program.